Rogers gets a new trail counter

 ROGERS, Ark.
-(KNWA) — One by one, it’s keeping track of how many people use the city’s trails.
+(KFTA) — One by one, it’s keeping track of how many people use the city’s trails.

 The city of Rogers has added a trail counter at the intersection of I-49 and New Hope Road.